 - Social Movements, Europeanization and European Protest Campaigns

 - Collective mobilization, transnationalization, and social networks

 - Methods: formalized content analysis, frame analysis, interviews, social network analysis, protest event analysis

-- Beatrice Carella (Populism and welfare policies)
+- Beatrice Carella (Populism and social-anti austerity policies)

 - George Venizelos (Populism in Power)